arjuna350/cucumber/README.md

 In example ,Have used selenium to test login feture of facebook :

-To run and explore functionality : have sure you have install chrome web driver.
+To run and explore my examples  : make sure you have install chrome web drive just for selenium

 All runnable examples are under /src/test/java .